 6 wild pepper leaves, thinly sliced

-Bring the coconut cream to the boil and dissolve the curry paste in it.
+Bring the coconut cream to a boil and dissolve the curry paste in it.
 Add the remaining cream, stock, soy sauce, salt, sugar and half of the wild pepper leaves.
 Cook for 5 minutes then taste to adjust the seasoning.

 Add the remaining wild pepper leaves.
 Mix and pour over the fried wontons.
 Serve immediately.